 The study included 256 cases (153 females and 103 males), totally.
 Parallel to the highest HDL values, the mean age, female ratio, BMI, FPG, LDL, WCH, HT, and DM were the highest in the fourth group.
-Whereas

-CHD was the highest in the first group in contrast to the lowest HDL and LDL values.
+Whereas CHD was the highest in the first group in contrast to the lowest HDL and LDL values.
 Interestingly, the mean age, female ratio, BMI, FPG, WCH, DM, and CHD were the lowest in the second group.
-But the difference was the greatest for DM, and its prevalence was only 3.1% in the second group against 21.3% (p<0.001) of the first, 22.2% (p<0.001) of the third, and 23.2% (p<0.001) of the fourth groups.
-Triglycerides were also the highest parallel to the highest prevalence of smoking in the second group, and they were the lowest parallel to the lowest prevalence of smoking in the fourth group.
-So prevalence of smoking was parallel with the male ratio in the study (Table 1).
+Triglycerides were the highest parallel to the highest prevalence of smoking in the second, and they were the lowest parallel to the lowest prevalence of smoking in the fourth groups.
+So there was a positive correlation between plasma triglycerides values and prevalence of smoking (Table 1).